bekmansurov/iptables-rugov-block/README.md

-# Keep your webserver clean from RKN bots using iptables.
+# Keep your webserver clean from RKN bots using ufw.

 This project uses blacklists from https://github.com/C24Be/AS_Network_List/blob/main/blacklists/blacklist.txt